←

 What is a Fair Value Gap in simple terms?

-A Fair Value Gap is a zone on the chart where price moved so quickly that very few orders were executed between buyers and sellers.
+A Fair Value Gap is an area on the chart where price moved too quickly, leaving very few executed orders between buyers and sellers.
 The market tends to return to this zone to "close" the imbalance.
-It's identified using three candles: if there's a gap between the high of the first candle and the low of the third — that's a bullish FVG.
-If there's a gap between the low of the first and the high of the third — that's a bearish FVG.
+It is identified using three candles: if there is a gap between the high of the first candle and the low of the third — that is a bullish FVG; if between the low of the first and the high of the third — that is a bearish FVG.

 Do all Fair Value Gaps get filled?